ksigWyatt/Pi-Audio-Compressor/README.md

 We aimed to make something that could work in real time, as professional hardware does.

+## How It Works
+In either a live or studio recording setting audio input can sometimes become too loud causing a "crackle" sound, otherwise known as *distortion*.
+This distortion can potentially ruin an otherwise clean audio stream.
+Professionals have to be mindful of where to set the Gain as to not create any distortion.

+In the event that an audio signal reaches some threshold below [Unity Gain](http://www.proaudioland.com/news/unity-gain-explained-why-important/) the compressor kicks in. *Attacking* the signal in some determined ms time, then after compressing using some `n:m` *Ratio* for some *Release* time - also in ms - the compressor lets go.

 ## Requirements
 - Client must be on the same network in order to access the Host
 - [Modify your alsa.conf file on your Pi](https://raspberrypi.stackexchange.com/a/39230/76502) - Setting USB Audio device as default